SCOPE: Sequential Causal Optimization of Process Interventions

 \subsection{Results}

 Figure \ref{fig:training_sizes} shows method performance across confounding levels and \textbf{training sizes} on SimBank. \textit{SCOPE} and SEP are implemented as S-learners with XGBoost (SEP thus corresponds to de Leoni et al.’s SEP-S). \textit{SCOPE} outperforms nearly all settings, except for the (1K, 0.99) case, demonstrating its strong ability to learn sequential intervention policies.
-Performance generally declines with higher confounding, except for KMeans-Q at 1K and in the 50K condition, where all methods benefit from more data.
-As expected, larger training sets improve performance.
-SCOPE’s advantage grows with training size, as each model uses the outputs of other models in later decision points as targets through the value function.
+Performance generally declines with higher confounding, except for KMeans-Q, and in the 50K condition, where having more data keeps performance high even for strong confounding.
+As expected, larger training sets improve performance (for KMeans-Q, this is expressed in less variability). \textit{SCOPE}’s advantage grows with training size, as each model uses the outputs of other models in later decision points as targets through the value function.
 With more data, model errors decrease and propagate less across decision points.
-KMeans-Q performs the worst, suggesting that approximating the process for RL while still aligning all interventions can be less effective than treating interventions independently, as SEP(-S) does.
+KMeans-Q performs the worst and most variable, suggesting that approximating the process for RL while still aligning all interventions can be less effective than treating interventions independently, as SEP(-S) does.

-Figure \ref{fig:learners} compares \textit{SCOPE} and SEP across confounding levels and \textbf{learner types} on SimBank (10K training cases, XGBoost). \textit{SCOPE} consistently outperforms SEP, except for the (T-learner, 0.99) setting.
-Overall, the S-learner performs best, the T-learner worst, and the RA-learner’s performance declines least under high confounding, consistent with prior CI findings~\cite{curthNonParam,kunzel2017}.
-Figure \ref{fig:base_models} shows performance across confounding levels and \textbf{base models} (10K training cases, S-learner)\footnote{For the right-most plot, we use an MLP for the early decision point and and an LSTM in the later decision point, where sequential structure becomes important.}. \textit{SCOPE-S} again outperforms SEP-S. XGBoost achieves the best overall performance, while Random Forest performs worst.
+Figure \ref{fig:learners} compares \textit{SCOPE} and SEP across confounding levels and \textbf{learner types} on SimBank (10K training cases, XGBoost). \textit{SCOPE} consistently outperforms SEP, with only occasional exceptions at the 0.99 confounding level.
+Overall, the S-learner and RA-learner achieve the strongest performance, while the T-learner shows the largest degradation under high confounding.
+Similarly, Figure \ref{fig:base_models} shows performance across confounding levels and \textbf{base models} (10K training cases, S-learner)\footnote{For the right-most plot, we use an MLP for the early decision point and and an LSTM in the later decision point, where sequential structure becomes important.}. \textit{SCOPE-S} again outperforms SEP-S. XGBoost achieves the best overall performance, while Random Forest performs worst.
 Both these plots suggest aligning interventions across decision points is generally more effective than treating them independently, regardless of learner or base model type.